-Our vision guides us in passionately leading a state of health and well-being across Rhode Island and at the core of that, is improving the health and well-being of our customers and communities.
+Our vision guides us in improving the health and well-being of Rhode Islanders by leading access to high quality, affordable, and equitable care.
 It’s why we invest more than $1 million each year in Rhode Island nonprofit organizations that help improve the health of our community.
-Our aim is to fund organizations and initiatives supporting the many drivers of health, and for our philanthropic purposes, anchored on two key pillars: Access to Healthcare and Social Determinants of Health.
+Our aim is to fund organizations and initiatives supporting the many drivers of health, and for our philanthropic purposes, anchored on two key pillars: access to healthcare and social determinants of health.

-For nearly 20 years, we’ve made critical investments to increase access to affordable healthcare and improve health equity.
-This financial support has helped health and human service organizations, behavioral health organizations and free clinics provide free or low-cost medical, dental and mental healthcare for uninsured and underinsured residents.
-We know that improving access to integrated medical, dental and mental healthcare is critically important for all Rhode Islanders.
+For 20 years, we’ve made critical investments to increase access to affordable healthcare and improve health equity.
+This financial support has helped health and human service organizations, behavioral health organizations, and free clinics provide free or low-cost medical, dental, and behavioral healthcare for uninsured and underinsured residents.
+We know that improving access to integrated medical, dental, and behavioral healthcare is critically important for all Rhode Islanders.
 People with a consistent source of healthcare have better health outcomes, lower costs, and are less likely to experience health disparities compared to others in their demographic population.
-Although Rhode Island has made tremendous gains in coverage, access to a full range of services remains a challenge; in particular, behavioral health.
+Although Rhode Island has made tremendous gains in coverage, access to a full range of services remains a challenge, in particular, behavioral health.
 We remain committed to providing support to help all Rhode Islanders achieve access to care.

 How to apply